EdlineDallal/DivvyBikeShare/README.md

 # Divvy Bike Share Data Analysis Project
 ## Introduction
 This project analyzes the Divvy Bike Share dataset to gain insights into how consumers are using bicycles and to discover trends and insights for Divvy Share's marketing strategy.
-The dataset includes trip history data from 2021, as well as additional datasets containing customer information.
+The dataset includes trip history data from 2021.

 ## Business Objectives
 The main business objectives for this project are as follows: